 - What are some areas of professional improvement you are currently developing?

-Questions Focused on Cultural Alignment
+Questions Focused On Cultural Alignment

-People can’t succeed at work when their values, goals, and personality do not align with organizational culture.
+People can’t succeed at work when their values, goals, and personalities do not align with organizational culture.
 Targeted questions can help you determine fit, without receiving canned answers from someone who researched the culture ahead of time:

 - Describe the best job you ever had.
 What made you successful?